EMERALD NECKLACE GREENWAY:

 Directions:

-This is Boston's largest Park at 500 acres.
+Franklin Park is Boston's largest Park at 500 acres.
 Originally known as West Roxbury Park, it was renamed in honor of Benjamin Franklin.
 It was designed by Frederick Law Olmsted, who also designed New York's Central Park and San Francisco's Golden Gate Park.
 The park consists of an 18-hole golf course, an athletic stadium and the FRANKLIN PARK ZOO .
-Unfortunately the parks trails and features are run down.
-Most of the original stonework is either crumbling or covered in vegetation.
-For information visit; FRANKLIN PARK .
 Franklin Park is part of the Emerald Necklace Greenway.
+The Circuit Drive Loop follows Circuit Drive around the golf course and Southern Section of park.
+The Playstead Loop circles the Northern Section of the park which includes White Stadium and the sports fields.
+The Wilderness Loop circles the Northwestern Section of the park, known as the "Picnic Area".
+Wooded and hilly.
+For information visit; FRANKLIN PARK

 Starting from the Valley Gates parking lot; You can access all three Loop Trails.